basnijholt/nijho.lt/content/post/llamaswap/index.md

 ### What I Miss from Ollama

-- ❌ **Automatic model downloading**: With Ollama, `ollama pull` was convenient
-- ❌ **Built-in model library**: Now I manually download from HuggingFace
-- ❌ **Modelfile abstractions**: These were nice for quick experiments
+- ❌ **Modelfile abstractions**: These were nice for quick experiments with custom system prompts

 But honestly?
-These conveniences aren't worth the compatibility headaches and opaque development process.
+That's about it. llama-swap with llama.cpp's HuggingFace integration actually downloads models automatically too, I just specify the repo and file in the config.

 ## Performance and Resource Usage